erikuus/elixir-playground/README.md

-# elixir-playground
+# Elixir playground

-Me playing around with Elixir and OTP
+Here I play around with Elixir and OTP to solidify knowledge I gained from this excellent course https://pragmaticstudio.com/courses/elixir